Does Yoga Build Strength?

 1. Lengthening (called eccentric).
 Think again of a bicep curl.
 If you lower the dumbbell from the shoulder, the biceps lengthen but are working hard to lower the weight – if the weight is lowered slowly.

 1. Static hold (isometric).
 Whereby a contracted muscle is held in a fixed position for a period of time without changing the length of the muscle.
 Going back to the bicep curl example, once the dumbbell is lifted to the shoulder & held there, the biceps are working hard to keep the dumbbell in that position – even though the biceps are not moving.
+This is an isometric hold.

 How yoga generates strength